isomerpages/govtech-stp/pages/FAQ.md

 For further assistance, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> and provide supporting details and screenshots of the errors encountered.

 #### 3. Why are only SMART Health Cards by certain issuers accepted?

-There is a need for us to verify the identity of the issuer by checking against a list of trusted issuers, such as the CommonTrust Network (issuers listed here and here) and Vaccination Credential Initiative (issuers listed here).
+There is a need for us to verify the identity of the issuer by checking against a list of trusted issuers, such as the CommonTrust Network (issuers listed [here](https://www.commontrustnetwork.org/verifier-list) and [here](https://www.commonhealth.org/smart-health-cards)) and Vaccination Credential Initiative (issuers listed [here](https://vci.org/issuers)).

 Please note that individuals with an Excelsior Pass issued by the New York State in United States will need to obtain an Excelsior Pass Plus, which is an SHC accepted for travel on the VTL.
-More information on the Excelsior Pass and Excelsior Pass Plus can be found here.
+More information on the Excelsior Pass and Excelsior Pass Plus can be found <a href="https://forward.ny.gov/excelsior-pass-and-excelsior-pass-plus-frequently-asked-questions" target="_blank">here</a>.

 We are currently working on accepting digitally verifiable vaccination certificates by other issuers.
 This list will be expanded as more states and issuers are onboarded.